WayPointVenturesOrg/coursewarelibrary/ENU/55349AC/Labs/Mod06/0602-Implement a VPN.md

    cd C:\Labfiles\Mod06\
    ```

-4. At the command prompt, enter the following commands, and then select Enter after each one:
+4. At the command prompt, enter the following command, and then select Enter:

    ```
    .\Mod6LabB.ps1